Angela1611/Angela1611/README.md

 🌎 I have fluent English and 2 years of professional experience working with teams in the United States and Canada.

 ✨ I’m open to new opportunities where I can contribute my skills in data automation and analytics, build well-structured data systems, and continue growing through innovative projects.

+🤝 I greatly value collaborative environments and appreciate teams that are driven to grow together, support one another, and enjoy the journey while pursuing excellence in what we do